 Let us keep all the terms in Eqs~(\ref{q1null}) and slightly recast them so that the two kinds of Ricatti-Bessel functions are separated:

-In Fig.~\ref{fig:graphsols}a we present the graphical solution to Eq.~(\ref{eq:q1nullbis}) for $m=3.75$.
+In Fig.~\ref{fig:graphsols}(a) we present the graphical solution to Eq.~(\ref{eq:q1nullbis}) for $m=3.75$.
 As can be seen, the intersection of $\psi_1'/m\psi_1$ (solid line) and $\chi_1'/\chi_1$ (dashed line) takes place for some $x_{res}^{a_1,1}$ that is located in the vicinity of $x_{res(1)}^{a_1,1}$, which is the first positive zero of $\psi_1(x,m)$.
 Therefore, the solution of Eq.~(\ref{eq:q1nullbis}) is close to an infinite discontinuity (pole) of $\psi_1'/\psi_1$.
 We can then replace such a function by its [0/1] Pad\'e approximant \cite{PadeBook} at $x=x_{res(1)}^{a_1,1}(m)$, that is

-With respect to the right-hand side of Eq.~(\ref{eq:q1nullbis}), we find it convenient to make use of a [0/1] economized rational approximation (ERA) \cite{NRBook} to $\chi_1'(x)/\chi_1(x)$ over the interval $x_{res(1)}^{a_1,1}(5)\approx 0.9$ to $x_{res(1)}^{a_1,1}(2.5)\approx 1.8$ in order to obtain an error distribution that is more uniform than that of the corresponding Pad\'e approximant about the midpoint:
+With respect to the right-hand side of Eq.~(\ref{eq:q1nullbis}), we find it convenient to make use of a [0/1] economized rational approximation (ERA) \cite{NRBook} to $\chi_1'(x)/\chi_1(x)$ over the interval $x_{res(1)}^{a_1,1}(5)\approx 0.9$ to $x_{res(1)}^{a_1,1}(2.5)\approx 1.8$.
+We therefore obtain an error distribution that is more uniform than that of the corresponding Pad\'e approximant about the midpoint:

-From the right-hand sides of Eqs.~(\ref{eq:padepsi1}) and (\ref{eq:chi1ratio}) (which are represented in Fig.~\ref{fig:graphsols}a by open and solid symbols, respectively), we finally arrive to an improved explicit expression for the position of the fundamental electric dipole resonance:
+From the right-hand sides of Eqs.~(\ref{eq:padepsi1}) and (\ref{eq:chi1ratio}) (which are represented in Fig.~\ref{fig:graphsols}(a) by open and solid symbols, respectively), we finally arrive to an improved explicit expression for the position of the fundamental electric dipole resonance:

 For the determination of the fundamental magnetic dipole resonance, we will keep Eq.~(\ref{s1null}) in its original form.
-As previously shown in Fig.~\ref{fig:q1s1}b, $x_{res}^{b_1,1}$ is very close to $x_{res(0)}^{b_1,1}$ (in fact, $x_{res}^{b_1,1}$ is exactly equal to $1$ for $m=\pi$).
+As previously shown in Fig.~\ref{fig:q1s1}(b), $x_{res}^{b_1,1}$ is very close to $x_{res(0)}^{b_1,1}$ (in fact, $x_{res}^{b_1,1}$ is exactly equal to $\pi/2$ for $m=2$).
 We can therefore approximate each side of Eq.~(\ref{s1null}) by its corresponding linear Taylor expansion about $x=\pi/m$:

 where